Skip to main contentSkip to data table

 Typography carve-out

 Newsreader serif is reserved for the Daily Digest editorial surfaces: the /digest/** route and the homepage DailyDigest preview card.
 The detail-page AiSummary component uses Georgia serif (font-serif) for its AI-authored narrative paragraph — this is a second intentional carve-out.
+The Cemetery obituary plaques (cemetery-tombstones.tsx) are a third Newsreader serif carve-out (Design Council B11), allow-listed in the design-invariants test alongside AiSummary.
+The /timeline/ route is a further carve-out: Geist Mono dominates the wire-service event stream (see ### Tape (Special) below).
 Every other dashboard panel on Pharos — including the homepage Market Snapshot, Core Monitoring band, Research Surfaces band, and all stablecoin-detail cards — uses Geist Sans at all weights.
-Do not introduce new serif usage outside these two carve-outs; a Vitest invariant in src/lib/__tests__/design-invariants.test.ts currently guards component-level drift under src/components/**, while route-level files still require manual review.
+Do not introduce new serif usage outside the Digest, AiSummary, and Cemetery obituary carve-outs, and do not extend the Tape mono treatment to general analytics surfaces; a Vitest invariant in src/lib/__tests__/design-invariants.test.ts currently guards component-level drift under src/components/**, while route-level files still require manual review.

 Masthead tagline

-The SiteHeader tagline reads Chart your route through the stablecoin market — live peg, safety, liquidity, and dependency signals on every tracked coin.
-It is exposed from md upward (not lg+-only as before), with line-clamp-2 at mdlg widths and line-clamp-none at lg+.
+The SiteHeader tagline reads Every tracked stablecoin: backing, freeze risk, liquidity, and peg stress.
+It is exposed from md upward (not lg+-only as before) as a single whitespace-nowrap line — there is no line-clamp.
 Mobile (<md) keeps the compact wordmark + stat-pill card.

 Hero signals rail (stablecoin detail)